priyeshr7/quizzz/README.md

 # Features

-**User Authentication: Users can log in and maintain personal quiz records.
+User Authentication: Users can log in and maintain personal quiz records.

-**Quiz Functionality: Users can attempt quizzes with multiple-choice questions.
+Quiz Functionality: Users can attempt quizzes with multiple-choice questions.

-**Score Tracking: Records quiz scores in the database.
+Score Tracking: Records quiz scores in the database.
-**User History: Stores previous quiz attempts and results.
+User History: Stores previous quiz attempts and results.
-**Database Integration: Uses a database to manage users, scores, and quiz data.
+Database Integration: Uses a database to manage users, scores, and quiz data.

+# Technology Stack

+Backend: Python ,JSON

+# Usage

+Register or log in.
+Select a quiz category and start the quiz.
+Answer questions and submit.
+View scores and past quiz attempts in the history section.